stewdio/handy.js/README.md

 Want to add hand shape recognition to your [WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) project? **Handy** makes defining and using custom hand shapes a snap!
-Why use hand-held contollers when you can use your bare hands? 👋 Built on [Three.js](https://threejs.org/) and tested on the [Oculus Quest](https://www.oculus.com/quest/), **Handy** recognizes over 100 hand shapes right out of the box—including the
+Why use hand-held controllers when you can use your bare hands? 👋 Built on [Three.js](https://threejs.org/) and tested on the [Oculus Quest](https://www.oculus.com/quest/), **Handy** recognizes over 100 hand shapes right out of the box—including the